 How do we collect and hold personal information?

-We hold your personal information electronically in various systems such as our underwriting information database, claims database, share drives, emails, portals and document management storage repositories and/or in hard copy.
+We hold your personal information in secure environments electronically in various systems such as our underwriting information database, claims database, share drives, emails, portals and document management storage repositories and/or in hard copy.
 We may utilise related companies, agents and third-party suppliers for data storage, management and other related services.

 Why do we collect, hold, use and disclose personal information?